mssever/jekyll_build/README.md

    location and refer to it from all your Jekyll projects, or you can add it to your project as a Git submodule.

-2. Copy `build_config_sample.json` to your project's base directory and call it `_build_config.json`.
+2. Copy `build_config_sample.jsonc` to your project's base directory and call it `_build_config.jsonc`.
 Feel free to check this file into your project's source control.

-3. Edit `_build_config.json` to set the appropriate configuration options.
+3. Edit `_build_config.jsonc` to set the appropriate configuration options.
 For documentation on the "minify_options" key, run `minify_html_js.py --help`.

-4. Copy `deploy_config_sample.json` to your project's base directory.
-Either call it `_deploy.json` or pass in the path to the configuration file every time you deploy.
+4. Copy `deploy_config_sample.jsonc` to your project's base directory.
+Either call it `_deploy.jsonc` or pass in the path to the configuration file every time you deploy.

 5. Edit your deploy configuration file and configure it to deploy your site.